sshk9/Clinical-Decision-Support-System/README.md

 |----------|----------|
 | admin | admin123|

-The demo user is automatically created when you run `database.py`.
+The demo user is automatically created when you run `python main.py`.

 ## Project Structure